sdiazam/SDAsssASP.NETassignment1/README.md

-﻿# SDAsssASP.NETassignment1
+﻿# Mango Reader
-The purpose of my Application will be to allow people to read manga for free, search for manga, favorite manga, give a rating, and write comments.
-The user will also be able to see the author, and artists, etc.
+The purpose of Mango Reader is to give people freedom to read manga online without needing to go on incognito mode incase they run into a pop-up.

+Anyone can search for manga, authors, and artists, or sort by genres.
+Registered users can add to favorites, give ratings, and leave comments.

+Thank you for reading this and trying out my application.